Yaraslaut/Yaraslaut/cv/cv.typ

   EMC Lab, BSUIR, Minsk, Belarus][
 #list(
     [
-    Implementation and development of computation algorithms for the EMC problems in both research (Mathcad) and product (C++).
+    Implementation and development of computation algorithms for the EMC problems for both research and software solutions.
+    ],
+)
+  ]

+#Item()[
+  Jan 2021 - Jan 2023][
+  Algorithm developer][
+  Izovac, Minsk, Belarus][
+#list(
+    [
+    Development of algorithms for vacuum coatings equipment.
     ],
 )
   ]